nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 This document proposes a standard for a unified token contract interface, supporting a wide range of token types and implementations.
-This standard focuses on token transfer semantics and support for various transfer permission policies.
+This standard focuses on the interface, token transfer semantics and support for various transfer permission policies.

 ## Abstract